gvwilson/sensibleadventures/bookster/bookster.md

 Vurt shrugged.
 "Only one way to find out, isn't there?"
 He swung his false leg over the railing and slithered down the rope.

-A minute later, the four of them stood together on the amphitheatre floor.
+A minute later, the four of them stood together on the amphitheater floor.
 Ahead and below, the Hett hurried about their work.

 "*La*, we have company," Razi whispered, pointing.
 Four soldiers were